rmcharchian/100-days-of-code/log.md

 **Today's Progress**: I worked on some buttons and the flow of some of the pages of my personal project.
 There is alot it does, and I need to remember to make it more simple rather than more layered.
 If that makes sense.

 **Thoughts:**  I didn't spend as much time on this as I had hoped to.
 But, it's 50 degrees out.
 I know that shouldn't make a difference, but we just had a blizzard.
 Needed to take dog on an extra long walk today.

+### Day 18, 19, 20, 21: April 20, 21, 22, 23, 24, 2018

+**Today's Progress**: Oh.My.Goodness.
+I missed a day of coding on Friday and thus neglected to my other days over the weekend.
+I had no idea I haven't logged for 3 full days.
+I had a great phone interview on Friday, but I found out today that they are passing me up.
+I also received two other rejections.
+This is not for the faint of heart.
+I worked a little on Game Board Questions, but also did a little Frontend Masters, and am now working on building my own portfolio through Free Code Camp.
+I needed to have a success.

+**Thoughts:**:  I will not apply at Cub.
+I will not apply at Cub.